For Every Season of Your Life

 -

 Being a teenager today can feel like you’re being pulled in a million directions at once.
 Maybe you feel pressure to fit in—whether it’s how you look, the clothes you wear, or even what you say and do around friends.
 It can feel like you’re expected to always be “on,” keep up with a busy social life, experience things like drinking, drugs, or sex—even if you’re not really sure you want to.
+Emotions can hit harder than they used to, and it’s not always easy to know how to deal with stress.
+It can often feel like you’re carrying it all alone.

 -

 Every relationship and family faces struggles at times.
 Stress can build from money concerns, the pressure of life transitions, differences in values, or the weight of mental health challenges.
 Sometimes it’s a breakdown in communication or feeling like trust or respect has been shaken.
 Even parenting differences or issues like addiction can leave families and couples feeling stuck.
 When these pressures go unresolved, they often show up in the way people relate.
-Some pull away emotionally, while others express their hurt through anger or hostility.

 -